Bognor Regis Nursery School

 The SSC provides sixteen places for children with significant speech and language needs and/or complex needs.
 Children are referred by Health or Early Years professionals if they are concerned about a child’s developmental progress.
 Children’s admission is agreed by a multi-professional panel at the termly Considerations Meeting.
-Full details of this process are documented within the Special Support Centre Policy.
+Full details of this process are documented within the SSC Policy.

 - Special Educational Needs and Disability Policy

 - Inclusion Statement

 - Behaviour Policy

 - The Child Protection and Safeguarding Policy

 How do we enable children with special educational needs to engage in the activities that are available to all?</